 To those of you who feel they need her words of encouragement to finally tackle the things in your home, I applaud you for taking the steps to improve your life.

-For me, Marie Kondo’s words aren’t something I feel could help me since I’ve been improving my everyday life for years.
+For me, her words aren’t something I feel could help me since I’ve been improving my everyday life for years.
+I think if you need help, then go and read her book and follow her along on social media.
+It might come in handy.